-30 Jun 2023 \$ Interest paid: Interest paid on loans from Tribune Resources Ltd (1) 2,187 Payment for other expenses: Payment of management fees to Tribune Resources Ltd (2) 421,038 Payment of rent, rates and levies for office to Melville Parade Pty Ltd 46,477 Reimbursement of operating expenses to Iron Resources Liberia Ltd 397,487 Payment of royalties to Lake Grace Exploration Pty Ltd 367

-Amounts advanced and repaid during the financial year:

-Cash advances to Tribune Resources Ltd (repaid in full)
+30 Jun 2024 \$ Downant for other avenues: Payment for other expenses: Payment of management fees to Tribune Resources Ltd (1) 388,501 Payment of rent, rates and levies for office to Melville Parade Pty Ltd 38,774 Reimbursement of operating expenses to Iron Resources Liberia Ltd 451,143 Payment of royalties to Lake Grace Exploration Pty Ltd 2,334 Amounts advanced and repaid during the financial year: Cash advances from Tribune Resources Ltd (repaid in full) 4,000,000

-- An entity in which Anthony Billis, Otakar Demis and Gordon Sklenka are directors. - An entity in which Anthony Billis is a director. - (1) Still to be paid - (2) From this total \$27,119 is still to be paid
+- An entity in which Anthony Billis, Otakar Demis and Gordon Sklenka are directors. - An entity in which Anthony Billis is a director. - (1) This total includes \$33,875 to be reimbursed after the annual management fee true-up.